What is infantile esotropia?

 What is cross fixation?

 Cross fixation is the use of the right eye to view the left visual field and the use of the left eye to view the right visual field.
 This behavior is very common in children with infantile esotropia.
-Cross fixation often causes the appearance of not looking directly at a target and parents often wonder if vision is reduced.

 Do infants with infantile esotropia need glasses?

 Children with infantile esotropia are usually not more nearsighted or farsighted than those without crossing.
-However, if farsighted, spectacles may be prescribed.
+However, if very farsighted, spectacles may be prescribed.